Martha Luna: Career in fashion

 Luna was born in Caracas, Venezuela, and moved to the United States with her family as a child.
 Based in Newport News, Virginia, she started a fashion and style blog called MDOLLNYC in 2010.
 Two years later she moved to New York City and in 2015 she started her career as a fashion designer with the launch of a handbag collection called "Bilingual Collection", in collaboration with designer Astrid Carolina from Arena Fashion Venezuela and inspired by designs from her home country.

 In 2016 she partnered with designer Gionna Nicole of the AvidSwim brand to debut a new collection, called "Resort Swim Caicos Collection" and presented on the runways of New York Fashion Week in February 2016.
 She then co-designed with Jackie Dew of Born+Made a collection of T-shirts and hats with Latin expressions.

 In 2017 she created her own brand of cosmetics handbags called MNYC, with products manufactured in Venezuela.
 That same year she launched her makeup brand through the Swedish cosmetics company FACE Stockholm and was hired by the Food Network to dress American chef Tregaye Fraser in her appearances on various programs on the channel.
 In 2019 she designed the wardrobe worn by Puerto Rican reggaeton singer Brytiago at the New York Fashion Week.
 Brytiago thus became the first urban artist to walk the runways of the event held annually in New York.
-Since then, she has dressed celebrities such as Valeria Cid, Lyanno, Miriam Pabón and Dimelo Flow, among others, who have worn her designs at events such as the Latin Grammy Awards and the Lo Nuestro Awards.
+Since then, she has dressed celebrities such as Valeria Cid, Lyanno, Miriam Pabón and Dímelo Flow, among others, who have worn her designs at events such as the Latin Grammy Awards and the Lo Nuestro Awards.